In this article

 Table of contents

-Business revenue might seem straightforward, but it's the hidden fuel powering your company's success.
-Understanding it goes beyond just how much cash flows in; it's about understanding exactly what’s driving your growth and how to maintain a financially healthy business.
+Revenue is the fuel that powers your company's success.
+Understanding your sales revenue goes beyond just knowing how much cash flows in; it's about understanding exactly what’s driving your growth and how to maintain a financially healthy business.

 What is annual business revenue?

-Annual business revenue is the total income generated by a business over 12 months or one fiscal year.
-It's the raw sum of a company's sales of goods and service offerings.
+Annual business revenue is the total income your business generated over 12 months or one fiscal year.
+Also known as gross sales or net sales, it's the raw sum of your company's sales of goods and service offerings.
 Think of it as the bottom line before factoring in expenses.

 Gross vs. net annual revenue